 Before I started advocating for myself, I heard many remarks from some doctors that were rather unbelievable, but sadly not uncommon for many patients to hear.
 Everything from I was “trying too hard” to get a diagnosis to being “too young” to experience the symptoms I had… and my favorite: I “need a psychiatrist more than I needed to see him”.

-All I wanted were answers to my painful and disabling symptoms — I would never have been in their office otherwise.
-To be honest, I’ve had a slight fear of doctors ever since I was five years old.
-I was slapped by a dentist after he hit a nerve while drilling for a cavity.
-That was just the beginning of the experiences I received over the years by doctors that left a bad taste in my mouth (no pun intended).
+All I wanted were answers to my symptoms — I would never have been in their office otherwise.
+To be honest, I’ve had a slight fear of doctors ever since I was five years old, so if I was at a doctor’s office… there was a good reason.

 The greatest advice one of my ex-doctor’s said to me was to look up “Fibromyalgia” online.
-He’d just half-assed diagnosed me with it (and he was unable to explain it to me himself — plus he said it was considered a “throw away diagnosis” because they didn’t really have any answers).
+He’d half-assed diagnosed me with it by then, and told me to look up the condition — which also showed me all the knowledgeable medical websites available that could help explain my symptoms (he was unable to explain the condition to me himself; he also said doctors considered Fibro a “throw away diagnosis”, so yeah).

 The more time passed, the more I was treated with disdain by this medical group.
-No matter how many painful, fatiguing and debilitating symptoms I experienced over the years–even after a bout of Meningitis in 2005 — it didn’t deter the doctors I thought I trusted, from treating me like I was a hypochondriac and psych case.
+No matter how many painful, fatiguing and debilitating symptoms I experienced over the years—even after a bout of Meningitis in 2005—it didn’t deter the doctors I thought I trusted from treating me like I was a hypochondriac.

-I have also realized that doctors call it a “Medical Practice” because they are practicing medicine — they are always learning, even after all those years of medical school.
-When I finally realized that, my views changed for the better.
-Today, I have more confidence how my health is being handled — especially with my relationships with doctors I encounter — because I refuse to be ignored.
-I have also taken on the challenge of making teaching moments whenever I get the chance—just to make sure their next patient gets the best doctor they can possibly be.
+I have also realized that doctors call their offices a “Medical Practice” because they are practicing medicine — they’re always learning, even after all those years of medical school.
+When I finally realized that, my views changed.
+Today, I have more confidence how my health is being handled — especially with my relationships with doctors I encounter — because I refuse to be ignored anymore (although, I admit I still encounter bad doctors once in a while).

-Please follow my blog (and my Facebook or Twitter accounts).
+Please follow my blog (I’m also on Facebook & Twitter).
 Let’s work together to bridge the gap between doctors, patients, families & friends that creep up from all the confusion that a chronic illness brings… Everyone needs to understand what it’s like to be chronically ill if we are ever going to create change… Especially doctors and the Social Security Administration.

-*InterWeb University — A fictitious medical college where people become well-versed with their many medical symptoms and diagnoses by searching for them online — usually on search engines like Google (hence the term “Google Doctor”).
-Don’t knock it, many people have managed to get officially diagnosed by researching carefully and thoroughly, and addressing a licensed medical doctor with their findings. 😉
+*InterWeb University — A fictitious medical school where people become well-versed with their many medical symptoms and diagnoses by searching for them online — usually on a search engine like Google (hence the term “Google Doctor”).
+Don’t knock it, many have managed to help get officially diagnosed by researching everything carefully and thoroughly, and addressing a licensed medical doctor with their findings. 😉